MartinCurran28/unicorn/README.md

 The following list contains all technologies used in the creation of this project.
 * **Cloud9**
-  *Platform used to write the necessary code for this project.
-Link for the official site provided[here](https://c9.io/login).
+  * Platform used to write the necessary code for this project.
+Link for the official site provided [here](https://c9.io/login).

 * **Python**
-  *The programming language used on this project.
-Link for the official site provided[here]( https://www.python.org/).
+  * The programming language used on this project.
+Link for the official site provided [here]( https://www.python.org/).

 * **Django**
-  *The web framework used for the project’s architecture in conjunction with Python.
-Link for the official site provided[here]( https://www.djangoproject.com/).
+  * The web framework used for the project’s architecture in conjunction with Python.
+Link for the official site provided [here]( https://www.djangoproject.com/).

 * **Pillow**
-  *Used to facilitate file upload.
-Link for the official site provided[here]( https://pypi.org/project/Pillow/).
+  * Used to facilitate file upload.
+Link for the official site provided [here]( https://pypi.org/project/Pillow/).

 * **GitHub**
-  *Used for committing and storing code as it is written.
-Link for the official site provided[here]( https://github.com/).
+  * Used for committing and storing code as it is written.
+Link for the official site provided [here]( https://github.com/).

 * **Ginja**
-  *Used to incorporate Python code in an HTML file setting.
+  * Used to incorporate Python code in an HTML file setting.

 * **JQuery**
-  *The project uses JQuery to initialize the Stripe payment method.
-Link for the official site provided[here]( https://jquery.com/).
+  * The project uses JQuery to initialize the Stripe payment method.
+Link for the official site provided [here]( https://jquery.com/).

 * **HTML**
-  *The project uses HTML as the mark-up language.
+  * The project uses HTML as the mark-up language.

 * **CSS**
-  *The project uses CSS to style the HTML elements.
+  * The project uses CSS to style the HTML elements.

 * **Bootstrap**
-  *Used for style and structure of webpages.
+  * Used for style and structure of webpages.
 Link for the official site provided [here]( https://getbootstrap.com/).

 * **Bootswatch**
-  *Used for additional styling.
+  * Used for additional styling.
 Link provided [here]( https://bootswatch.com/).

 * **Font Awesome**
-  *Used to add visual icons to the project.
+  * Used to add visual icons to the project.
 Link for the site provided [here]( https://fontawesome.com/).

 * **Google Fonts**
-  *Used to add a specific font to certain sections of HTML text.
+  * Used to add a specific font to certain sections of HTML text.
 Link for the offical site provided [here]( https://fonts.google.com/).

 * **Javascript**
-  *Used to initialise and set up Stripe Payment method.
+  * Used to initialise and set up Stripe Payment method.
 Link for the official site provided[here]( https://www.javascript.com/).

 * **Stripe**
-  *Method used for online card payment processing in this project.
+  * Method used for online card payment processing in this project.
 Link for the official site provided[here]( https://stripe.com/en-IE/).